 - Data.
 Functions for serialization and deserialization of data from the JSON format to Protobuf binary format

 - Cryptography.
 Functions for calculating hashes, creating and validating digital signatures

 - Proofs.
 Functions for checking cryptographic proofs that are returned by the blockchain, such as the functions for checking the proofs for Merkle and Merkle Patricia indices

 - Blockchain integrity checks.
-Function for checking the validity of a block (its compliance with consensus algorithm)
+Function for checking the validity of a block, that is, its compliance with consensus algorithm

 A hash of the entire blockchain state is a part of each block (see data storage).
 This hash is formed using Merkle and Merkle Patricia indices.
 Thus, using functions for proof verification, one can verify the commitment of any blockchain data in a block.
 The block itself can be verified using blockchain integrity verification.

 There are two typical use cases for the light client:

 - Forming and sending transactions to the Exonum blockchain network

 - Forming requests to full nodes of the network (normally, HTTP GET requests) and validation of the responses